 - The final bite: It wasn't nearly as delicious as we'd anticipated.
 It tasted exactly like what it was: a heated, pre-made breakfast sandwich.

 - Wait: None, as it was under a heat lamp near the front of the register.

 - Grease factor: Moderate.
-I needed two napkins to wipe the grease off my fingers.
+We needed two napkins to wipe the grease off our fingers.

 - Bacon quality: Serviceable.
 It was a little dry.

 - Egg taste: The folded egg was springy.